canjs/canjs/index.md

 ![action.mindjet.com](images/examples/cohuman.jpg "action.mindjet.com")

+### canjs-rails

+A Ruby gem that provides CanJS (for jQuery) for your Rails 3.1+ application.
+Download the gem or learn more by visiting the [rubygems.org](https://rubygems.org/gems/canjs-rails) site.

 ## Get Help

 There are several places you can go to ask questions or get help debugging problems.